-- Ongoing twice weekly staff asymptomatic LFD testing - Face coverings mandatory for adults in circulation spaces and common areas - Monitor and isolate all who have symptoms maintain quarantine arrangements, cooperate with PHE (testing, track and trace) - Continue to protect the vulnerable/highly vulnerable in line with national guidance and by local risk assessment - Regular and repeated hand washing/sanitising: on arrival, before food, after washroom visit, on entry/exit to room - Good respiratory hygiene practice

-- Twice daily cleaning regime with focus on frequently touched surfaces (reference to Cleaning document) - Limit sharing of equipment personal equipment where possible, risk assessment for curriculum areas where equipment has to be shared to identify compensating hygiene controls.
-Continue to practice good hygiene and cleaning regimes for equipment School to Risk Assess. - PPE for selected staff who work in close proximity identified in individual risk assessment for staff member or pupil
+- Whilst tests are available, staff are encouraged to continue to test twice per week. - If a member of staff unfortunately tests positive, they should stay at home for the five days of isolation to help reduce transmission rates. - Where a school risk assessment has been undertaken that recommends the use of face masks in one of the Trust settings, it is expected staff will wear them to reduce transmission rates.
+Masks are available. - In any event, employees can choose to wear a face mask if they wish in classrooms, communal areas and offices, and this should be supported.
+If employees choose to wear one in a workplace, it is important they use them properly and wash their hands before putting them on and after taking them off. - Monitor and isolate all who have symptoms maintain quarantine arrangements, cooperate with UKHSA - Regular and repeated hand washing/sanitising: on arrival, before food, after washroom visit, on entry/exit to room - Good respiratory hygiene practice - Thorough cleaning regime with focus on frequently touched surfaces (reference to Cleaning document) - Limit sharing of equipment personal equipment where possible, risk assessment for curriculum areas where equipment has to be shared to identify compensating hygiene controls.
+Continue to practice good hygiene and cleaning regimes for equipment School to Risk Assess. - PPE for selected staff who work in close proximity identified in individual risk assessment for staff member or pupil - School discipline: policy amended to account for those who disrupt/endanger fellow students/staff.